giovanni404/wasm_dynamic_linking/README.md

 1. main.c - WASM application
 2. foo1.c - WASM module
 3. foo2.c - WASM module
 4. pre.js - Contains the list of WASM modules a.k.a.
 SIDE_MODULEs that need to be preloaded when running the WASM application a.k.a.
-MAIN_MODULE in a Web Browser
+MAIN_MODULE in a Web Browser when using dynamic linking

 ## Build a standalone WASM application containing WASM modules statically linked at buildtime: